-The California Franchise Tax Board examined our 2006 - 2008 California combined tax returns and challenged the "Method of Filing" of Sonic Automotive, Inc., Sonic Financial Corporation, SPR, LLC (i.e. Speedway Motorsports, Inc.), Oil-Chem Research Corporation (a privately held entity) and Sold, Inc. (a privately held entity) and asserted that all these companies should be filing one combined California tax return.
+The California Franchise Tax Board examined our 2006 - 2008 California combined tax returns and challenged the "Method of Filing" of Sonic Automotive, Inc., Sonic Financial Corporation, SPR, LLC (i.e., Speedway Motorsports, Inc.), Oil-Chem Research Corporation (a privately held entity) and Sold, Inc. (a privately held entity) and asserted that all these companies should be filing one combined California tax return.
 In conjunction with this challenge, the State of California issued an assessment for each of the three years totaling \$7.4 million.
-We are also under audit for the 2009 - 2011 tax years and the State may take the same position.
 During 2012 and 2013, we responded on behalf of Sonic Automotive, Inc. and noted that we disagreed with the adjustments, amounts, facts, legal analysis and conclusion listed in the State's assessment.
 We believe the State of California's argument does not have merit and we will vigorously fight this through both the State's administrative levels and through judicial means.
 However, if we are unsuccessful in our defense, it could result in a substantial tax charge that could have a material adverse effect on our business, financial condition, results of operations or cash flows.